 806. Dominion Command is the sole authority for the design, distribution and use of regalia items incorporating the registered Poppy trademark.
-Commands and branches are not authorized to use the Poppy symbol for the design and production of any consumer or re-sale items.
-Dominion Command reserves the sole right to market Poppy-related items and may, on occasion, produce re-sale items containing a Poppy symbol to promote Remembrance.
+Commands and branches are

+Use of the Poppy symbol on signage of any configuration must first be approved by the Dominion Command Poppy and Remembrance Committee.
+DEC MINUTES 16-17 APRIL 2016 not authorized to use the Poppy symbol for the design and production of any consumer or re-sale items.
+Dominion Command reserves the sole right to market Poppyrelated items and may, on occasion, produce re-sale items containing a Poppy symbol to promote Remembrance.